emgong/double-takes/app/posts/2017-11-15-rubyconf-2017-nothing-new-resource-list.md

   type: "vimeo"
 ---

-**[Note: the video above is an early sneak peek of the talk while we wait for a video feed (and a higher quality audio feed) from our friends at [Confreaks](http://confreaks.tv).
-If you find the audio to be a little hard to understand, we recommend holding out for an updated version, which we hope to release over the next couple weeks.]**

 [Justin](http://twitter.com/searls) and I were honored to co-present [this presentation](https://vimeo.com/testdouble/nothing-new) at Rubyconf 2017 in New Orleans.
 Our goal was to rediscover what drew people to Ruby in the years before